-The major difference between the Benaglia et al. [3] algorithm and our MSL algorithm is that the latter satisfies a descent property when the bandwidths $h{j\ell}$ are fixed throughout.
+The major difference between our MSL algorithm and the Benaglia et al. [4] algorithm or some modified version that uses a different bandwidth updating scheme such as a cross-validation algorithm is that the former satisfies a descent property when the bandwidths $h{j\ell}$ are fixed throughout.
 It remains an open question whether there is any sort of descent property that is satisfied by a modified MSL in which the bandwidths are iteratively updated.
 We do not tackle this difficult question in the current article.